serenial/G-Industrial-Camera/README.md

 YOU get an industrial camera driver for LabVIEW and YOU get an industrial camera driver for LabVIEW.

-## Licencing and Usage in Closed Source Applications

-This repository contains code under different licences to respect the licences of upstream dependencies.

-Any items within the `LGPL-2.1` directory are released under the LGPL-2.1 licence and are used to produce shared-binary `.dll` or `.so` file which can then linked to dynamically.
+# Licence

-The remaining content of this repository is released under 0-clause BSD licence.
+The LabVIEW source is distributed under the Zero-Clause BSD licence.
+The shared binary component of this toolkit is distributed under the LGPL-2.1 licence.

-### Usage in Closed Source Applications
-The 0-clause BSD licenced LabVIEW code can be freely used in closed source applications.
-Ensure that you provide the end user with the appropriate licence notices and rights under the LGPL-2.1 licence for the `.dll` or `.so` components.
+A licence file which contains the list of dependencies to provide to end users is under construction

 ## Supported Platforms
 The LabVIEW code is written in LabVIEW 2020 SP1 and provides binaries for the following platforms: